Published on Friday 18 April 2014 03:59

 A really large van is the kind of thing your business will need for its heaviest, most awkward loads.
 The kind of vehicle that, as a result, is likely to get the toughest day-to-day treatment.
 Such an LCV will also require quite a substantial initial outlay, money you'll want to preserve as far as possible in resale value when the time comes to sell.
 For all these reasons, when considering a van of this kind, it's tempting to stretch yourself a little and go with the quality option, even if it costs a little more.
 In this market, that tends to mean either a Mercedes Sprinter or this contender, Volkswagen's Crafter.
 Both are based upon the same underpinnings and roll down the same production lines at Daimler's Dusseldorf and Ludwigsfelde plants.
 A glance though, beneath the bonnet of these two models will reveal very different engines.
 The Volkswagen's are more economical which, along with a lower up-front asking price, explains its established appeal in Britain's biggest LCV sector.

-It's an appeal that Volkswagen hopes will be strengthened by the enhancements made to this improved version, announced in mid-2011, based around the introduction of a range of more efficient 2.0-litre TDI diesel engines and a smarter look.
-The changes were timely.
-The original Crafter model, which dated back to 2006, couldn't match the impressive running cost figures achieved by more recently introduced large vans like Vauxhall's Movano and Renault's Master and its bluff looks were beginning to age.
-This version, in contrast, returns to a position near the top of its class, building on a Volkswagen large van heritage stretching all the way back to 1975.
+It's an appeal that Volkswagen hopes will be strengthened by the enhancements made to this improved version, featuring a range of more efficient Euro6-compatible 2.0-litre TDI diesel engines.
+The changes are timely, with fresh rivals like Ford's latest generation full-sized Transit now entering the Crafter's large van segment.
+This version then, keeps its place near the top of its class, building on a Volkswagen large van heritage stretching all the way back to 1975.
 Let's put it to the test.

-The main on-road changes centre around the installation of the same 2.0-litre TDI diesel you'll find in Volkswagen's other LCV models - the Caddy, the Transporter and the Amarok pick-up.
+They centre around the installation of the same Euro6 2.0-litre TDI diesel you'll find in Volkswagen's other LCV models - the Caddy, the Transporter and the Amarok pick-up.
 Here though, there's a much wider choice of tune.
-No feeble entry-level 90PS version as before: just decently pokey 109, 136, 143 and 163PS powerplants that'll get you and your load where you need to be with deceptive speed.
-The extra pulling power of this unit is something that operators familiar with the old version will notice in the first half a mile of use, even in the entry-level 109PS variant that we tried.
+No feeble entry-level 90PS version as was once offered: just decently pokey 114 or 163PS powerplants that'll get you and your load where you need to be with deceptive speed.
+The extra pulling power of this 2.0-litre unit is something that operators familiar with the old version will notice in the first half a mile of use, even in the entry-level 114PS variant.

-The 300Nm of torque provided isn't any greater than was available previously but the difference is that now, the power arrives much lower in the rev range so that you don't have to row the thing along with the gear lever so much in town.
-On the open road, overtaking's easier too.
+Power arrives low in the rev range so that you don't have to row the thing along with the gear lever so much in town.
+On the open road, overtaking's easy too.
 It's the main reason why this vehicle has so much towing power too, all Crafters able to haul a braked trailer grossing at up to 2,000kgs.
-Further up the range, the differences with what went before are even greater, the top-flight twin-turbo 163PS BiTDI variant with 400Nm of torque offering 40Nm more than its direct predecessor.
+Further up the range, the differences with what went before are even greater, the top-flight twin-turbo 163PS BiTDI variant offering 400Nm of torque.

 Design and Build

-Though most of the changes to this improved Crafter lie under the bonnet, Volkswagen's designers clearly felt that they couldn't let the mid-term model update pass without some kind of mid-life styling nip and tuck.
-So there's a slightly smarter front end intended to bring the design more into line with the stylistic look of company's smaller Transporter and Caddy van models.
+It isn't long since this generation Crafter was facelifted with a slightly smarter front end intended to bring the design more into line with the stylistic look of company's smaller Transporter and Caddy van models.

 Moving inside is easy, thanks to a low step and a large door opening.
 And once in the cab, well, it's much as before.
 Volkswagen's designers had a chance with this enhanced model to brighten up the working environment.
 They haven't really taken it, but there is a smarter, higher quality feel about the interior these days, thanks to a modified instrument cluster with cool white illumination and darker, more practical upholstery that'll show less dirt and marks.
 As you'd expect, two or three people can comfortably travel side by side in the front, but if you're not using the middle seat, you can pull down its centre section and turn it into a table complete with two upholders and a pen-holder - ideal if you've paperwork to complete or if you're stopping somewhere to have a bite of lunch.